JosephClay/str-js/README.md

 `npm install str-js`

-A string store with nesting, singular and plural selection, and string formating.
+A simple string store with nesting, singular and plural selection, and string formating.

 Call `str.print('with.delineated.keys');` and str will return the formatted string.

 Strings can be added to the str-js at anytime by calling `str.extend({ the_new: 'strings' });`

-#Example
+#Basic Example

 ```js
 str.extend({